alpacahq/user-docs/content/trading-on-alpaca/crypto-trading.md

 Currently, crypto is non-marginable and orders are evaluated against `non_marginable_buying_power`.
 Additionally, crypto is not shortable.

 ## Market Data
-Crypto market data is provided through both the Free and Unlimited data plans
+Crypto market data is provided through both the Free and Unlimited data plans.

 ## Transferring Crypto
 At this time, we don't support transfers of crypto in or out of your account.